HomeNewsResearchUP Obtains a Patent with a Human-Centered Approach: The “Camila Julieta” for Maternal and Infant Health

 UP Obtains a Patent with a Human-Centered Approach: The “Camila Julieta” for Maternal and Infant Health

-Universidad Panamericana has been granted an innovative patent for a lightweight, durable, and portable childbirth stretcher, created to provide maternal and infant care in vulnerable communities, particularly in the Lacandon Jungle in Chiapas.
+Universidad Panamericana been granted a patent for an innovative , lightweight, durable, and portable childbirth stretcher designed to provide maternal and infant care in vulnerable communities, particularly in the Lacandon Jungle in Chiapas.

 What is the “Camila Julieta”?

-Developed by Dr. Fabiola Cortés Chávez, researcher at the Faculty of Engineering’s Design and Innovation Academy, in collaboration with a team of students — including Julieta Ramírez Reynoso (after whom the stretcher is named), Grecia Alejandra Chavira Hernández, Mariana Ascencio Murillo, Mariana Díaz Pinal, and Carlos Raymundo Garnier Ortiz — the Camila Julieta emerged from a process of continuous improvement.
+Developed by Dr. Fabiola Cortés Chávez, a researcher at the Design and Innovation Academy of the Faculty of Engineering, in collaboration with a team of students—including Julieta Ramírez Reynoso (after whom the stretcher is named), Grecia Alejandra Chavira Hernández, Mariana Ascencio Murillo, Mariana Díaz Pinal, and Carlos Raymundo Garnier Ortiz—the Camila Julieta emerged from a process of continuous improvement.

 The patent was granted on June 25, a symbolic and meaningful date that also marks Julieta’s birthday.